Dbx (noise reduction): dbx with vinyl phonograph records

 dbx was also used on vinyl records, which were labeled dbx disc.
 While the earliest release is from 1971/1973, their numbers peaked between 1977/1978 until around 1982.
 Billboard noted in August 1981 that the total number of releases with dbx encoding was expected to approach 200 albums.
-Discogs mentions 1100 albums.
 When employed on LPs, the dbx Type-II system reduced the audibility of dust and scratches, reducing them to tiny pops and clicks (if they were audible at all) and also completely eliminated record surface noise. dbx encoded LPs had, in theory, a dynamic range of up to 90 dB.
 In addition, dbx LPs were produced from only the original master tapes, with no copies being used, and pressed only on heavy, virgin vinyl.
 Most were released in limited quantities with premium pricing.

 dbx with pro reel tape recorders, as well as other professional/commercial audio production and reproduction

-The dbx K9 noise reduction card was designed to fit into the pro dolby-A series A-361 frames, already in wide use in pro reel-to-reel recording studios of the time.
+The dbx K9 noise-reduction card was designed to fit into the pro Dolby-A series A-361 frames, already in wide use in pro reel-to-reel recording studios of the time.

 The full designation of the card is K9-22, which is a dog vs. cat joke.
 The K9-22 is pin and form-factor compatible with the Dolby card designated and colloquially known as Cat.
 22 (K9 is pronounced "canine").

 The dbx 192 was an elegant design made especially for the Nagra IV-Stereo recorder.
-It had a single push-button for record/playback encode/decode and was integrated directly into the Nagra's internal signal path.
+It had a single push-button for record/playback encode/decode, and was integrated directly into the Nagra's internal signal path.
 It drew power from the Nagra supply.